supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 **Real Pipeline**

-In a real pipeline, each stage may have different cycle time and there are latencies for registers.
+In a real pipeline, each stage may have different cycle time and there are latencies for registers and there will be stalls because of hazards.

 ![[Pipeline-20240810133142001.webp]]